gvwilson/thirdbit/reading.md

 1. Stephen Brookfield and Stephen Preskill: *[The Discussion Book][discussion]*.
    Describes fifty different ways that groups can discuss things and reach decisions, most of which I had never seen before.
+   This book is a great complement to *Teaching for Learning*.

 1. Alex Butterworth: *[The World That Never Was][anarchists]*.
    Explores the early days of the anarchist movement,